cartheur/david-headroom/README.md

 ## The backstory

 In 2015, a brilliant project called Poppy came onto the scene demonstrating the true power of 3D-printed designs for bipedal robots and that manufacturing of such robots could be done cheaply, effectively, and cost-efficiently to be able to reduce the cost-burden to the customer.
 This makes the idea of a bipedal robot with the behaviour of a child realistic to most buyers with a price-point somewhere in the 3-5k range.
 The presence, embedded as operational software, has specific and unique behaviour-based learning at runtime such that it can teach itself to walk and other gestures if demonstrated by its participant.
+This is novel and has not been attempted on a cost-efficient platform such as this.

 ## What is here